-Apple Inc. (AAPL) was ordered by a judge to publish a notice on its U.K. website and in British newspapers alerting people to a ruling that Samsung Electronics Co. didn’t copy designs for the iPad.
+Apple Inc. (AAPL:US) was ordered by a judge to publish a notice on its U.K. website and in British newspapers alerting people to a ruling that Samsung Electronics Co. didn’t copy designs for the iPad.

 The notice should outline the July 9 London court decision that Samsung’s Galaxy tablets don’t infringe Apple’s registered designs, Judge Colin Birss said yesterday.
 It should be posted on Apple’s U.K. home page for six months and published in newspapers and magazines to correct any impression the South Korea-based company was copying Apple’s product, Birss said.

 The order means Apple will have to publish “an advertisement” for Samsung, Richard Hacon, a lawyer for Cupertino, California-based Apple, told the court.
 “No company likes to refer to a rival on its website.”

 Apple is fighting patent lawsuits around the globe against competitors including Google Inc., HTC Corp.
 (2498) and Samsung as it competes for dominance of the smartphone and tablet computer markets.
 The firms have accused each other of copying designs and technology in their mobile devices.
 Legal battles about the similarity of Samsung and Apple tablets are being fought in Germany, the Netherlands and the U.S.

 Birss said in his July 9 ruling that Samsung’s tablets were unlikely to be confused with the iPad because they are “not as cool.”
 He declined yesterday to grant Samsung’s bid for an injunction blocking Apple from making public statements that the Galaxy infringed its design rights.

 “They are entitled to their opinion,” he said.